albert-carrasquel/investment-manager-firebase/README.md

-# React + Vite
+# HomeFlow

+HomeFlow is a small app to track household expenses and investments in one place.
+It provides a lightweight UI to add transactions (investments and expenses), query them by day/week/month/year, and generate simple reports per user or in aggregate.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project uses React + Vite and includes ESLint and Tailwind for styling.

 Currently, two official plugins are available: